AdobeDocs/data-collection-apis/src/pages/getting-started/authentication.md

 * Non-authenticated events are best suited for client-to-server data collection.
 For example, a visitor arrives on your site, and the API call is sent from the visitor's browser.
 * Authenticated events are best suited for server-to-server data collection.
 For example, a visitor arrives on your site, and the API call is generated from your server when the visitor requests your website content.

 You can configure a datastream to accept either authenticated or non-authenticated events, or you can configure it to only accept authenticated events.
-See [Create and configure datastreams](https://experienceleague.adobe.com/en/docs/experience-platform/datastreams/configure#@advanced-options) in the Datastreams guide for more information.
+See the documentation on how to [create and configure datastreams](https://experienceleague.adobe.com/en/docs/experience-platform/datastreams/configure#@advanced-options) for more information.
 A datastream accepts both authenticated and non-authenticated events by default.

 All authenticated events require the following three headers in every API call: